Your todo list:

 1. Climb up the face to a grassy ledge.
 Go left around the boulders then follow the cleanest section of rock straight up to the GT ledge.
 5.4, 150.

-The moves are nice, the protection is good, there are some minor route finding challenges that increase the fun factor - and I've rarely seen anyone on it.
+The second pitch doesn't follow a line.
+But the moves are nice, the protection is good, there are some minor route finding challenges that increase the fun factor - and I've rarely seen anyone on it.
+The guidebook mentions a piton at the crux, but it is no longer there.

 Standard 'Gunks rack